lemontree-7/lemontree-7/README.md

 ## Hi there
-I’m currently studying in China University of Mining and Technology I really love listening songs,especially rap and rock
+I’m currently studying in China University of Mining and Technology I really love listening songs,especially rap and rock I can speak a little English(yeah,maybe i donnot know what capability i have.)

 <!--